|Production country:||Frankreich 2012|

 |Bonus:||Trailer, Booklet, Poster|

-This does not only show the individual dance performances.
-In between, Louboutin herself always has her say and the dancers are also allowed to introduce themselves briefly.
-However, these small interview sequences remain a minor matter and are quickly forgotten again.
-The individual performances, for which Louboutin took inspiration from the music of the American cult director David Lynch, for example, have a high visual value thanks to a very aesthetic implementation, which is especially convincing in the first minutes.
-Not only the bodies of the very lightly to not at all dressed ladies are set thereby extremely responding in scene.
+It's not just the individual dance performances that are shown.
+In between, Louboutin himself always has his say and the dancers are also allowed to introduce themselves briefly.
+But these small interview sequences remain a minor matter and are quickly forgotten.
+The individual performances, for which Louboutin drew inspiration from the music of American cult director David Lynch, have a high visual value thanks to a very aesthetic realization, which is particularly convincing in the first few minutes.
+Not only the bodies of the very lightly to not at all dressed ladies are staged extremely appealing.
 The camera also captured the actual art, namely the dancing skills of the women, very well.
-Here the effect of the live show was much better transferred to the cinema than was the case at Cirque du Soleil's last guest performance on the big screen.
+Here it has succeeded much better to transfer the effect of the live show into the cinema, as it has been the case recently, for example, with the screen guest performance of Cirque du Soleil.

 Picture + Sound: The technical implementation of the DVD makes it clear that this film was filmed with the most modern technical equipment.
-Although actually designed for a 3D evaluation, the 2D version also convinces with a very high image sharpness and a pleasant colouring.
-The sound in most scenes is dominated by the music, which has been mixed with a pleasant three-dimensionality.
-The comments of Christian Louboutin and the dancers are very centrally mixed, but also sound very powerful from the speakers.
+Although actually designed for a 3D evaluation, the 2D version also convinces with a very high image sharpness and a pleasant color scheme.
+As for the sound, the music is in the foreground in most scenes and has been mixed with a pleasant spatiality.
+The commentary from Christian Louboutin and the dancers is mixed very centrally, while also sounding very powerful from the speakers.
 Good!

-Extras: The DVD itself only has the trailer for the movie to offer as a bonus.
-But as an extra supplement there is also a multi-page, richly illustrated booklet and a double-page poster.
+Extras: The DVD itself has to offer as a bonus only the trailer to the film.
+But as an extra supplement there is a multi-page, richly illustrated booklet and a double-sided poster.